Augmented Minimax Linear Estimation: Introduction

+These estimating equations generalize covariate balance conditions from the literature on the estimation of average treatment effects, and when analyzing our estimator we build on approaches used to study treatment effect estimators that use balancing weights \citep[e.g.,][]{athey2016approximate,graham1,imai2014covariate,kallus2016generalized,zubizarreta2015stable}; see Section~\ref{sec:balancing} for further discussion.

-Note that the restriction of $f$ to a strict subset $\ff$ of the square-integrable functions is necessary, as there are infinitely many square-integrable functions $f$ that agree on our sample $Z_1 \ldots Z_n$ and they need not even approximately agree in terms of $\psi(f)$.
-Our choice of this subset $\ff$, a set that characterizes our uncertainty about the regression error function $\hm - m$, focuses our estimated weights $\hgamma$ on the role they play in our correction term's derivation \eqref{eq:derivation} --- the role of ensuring that \eqref{eq:riesz-sample} is satisfied for this function $f=\hm - m$.
-The size of this subset $\ff$, measured by, e.g., its Rademacher Complexity, determines the accuracy with which these equations \eqref{eq:riesz-sample} can be simultaneously satisfied.
-So that we do not `waste' accuracy at $f=\hm - m$ by working with too large a set $\ff$, it is helpful to encode the complexity-limiting assumptions that we believe are satisfied by $\hm - m$ in our choice.
-For example, we may take $\ff$ to be a set of smooth functions, functions that are approximately sparse in some basis, functions of bounded variation, etc.
+The restriction of $f$ to a strict subset $\ff$ of the square-integrable functions is necessary, as there are infinitely many square-integrable functions $f$ that agree on our sample $Z_1 \ldots Z_n$ and they need not even approximately agree in terms of $\psi(f)$.
+Our choice of this subset $\ff$, a set that characterizes our uncertainty about the regression error function $\hm - m$, focuses our estimated weights $\hgamma$ on the role they play in ensuring that \eqref{eq:riesz-sample} is satisfied for this function $f=\hm - m$.
+The size of this subset $\ff$, measured by, e.g., its Rademacher complexity, determines the accuracy with which these equations \eqref{eq:riesz-sample} can be simultaneously satisfied.
+The smaller we can make $\ff$, i.e., the better the consistency guarantees we have for $\hm$, the more accurately we can solve \eqref{eq:riesz-sample}.
+In practice, we may take $\ff$ to be a set of smooth functions, functions that are approximately sparse in some basis, functions of bounded variation, etc.

-That our weights $\hriesz_i$ approximately solve these estimating equations \eqref{eq:riesz-sample} does not imply that they estimate the Riesz representer \smash{$\riesz[\psi](\cdot)$} well in the mean-square sense.
+That our weights $\hriesz_i$ approximately solve the estimating equations \eqref{eq:riesz-sample} does not imply that they estimate the Riesz representer \smash{$\riesz[\psi](\cdot)$} well in the mean-square sense.
 However, to whatever degree the oracle weights $\riesz_i = \riesz[\psi](Z_i)$ also approximately solve \eqref{eq:riesz-sample}, it will imply that $\hriesz$ and $\riesz[\psi](\cdot)$ are close in the sense that